 Political and economic stability

-Another important factor for tax havens is offering an adequate level of political and economic stability so that capital controls will not be imposed, preventing you from accessing your funds or assets.
+Another important factor reasons why Delaware Is a tax haven is offering an adequate level of political and economic stability so that capital controls will not be imposed, preventing you from accessing your funds or assets.
 Political and economic stability also help to ensure that the value of your assets would not be adversely affected, and that you are able to manage them without interference.

 The United States are one of the world’s most influential political systems and has close ties with many other global powers through associations such as the United Nations and North American Treaty Organization.
 This insulates it from external political unrest, though recent domestic tensions over racial issues have led to a drop in its Political Stability Index.
 This is an index released by the Global Economy that determines a country’s political stability based on other indexes from the Economist Intelligence Unit, World Economic Forum and Political Risk Services.
 Although they score 0.3 on a scale of -2.5 to 2.5, they are still above the global average of -0.06, making them relatively stable.